Terms & Conditions of Sale

 4.5.
 Buyer acknowledges that Buyer shall pay Seller's reasonable costs of collection for actual and necessary collection expenses incurred by Seller in seeking payment from Buyer.

-4.7 The Seller will always endeavour to complete a job on the day of installation.
+4.7 The Seller will always endeavor to complete a job on the day of installation.
 There are occasional circumstances where snagging will be involved and a return visit is required.
-On these occasions the Seller will notify the Buyer that they can hold 20% of the outstanding balance as retention.
-The outstanding 20% to be paid when snagging is complete.
+On these occasions the Seller will notify the Buyer that they can hold the outstanding balance as retention.
+The outstanding balance to be paid when snagging is complete.
 The Buyer or the Buyer’s appointed builder or representative will need to be present at the buyer’s property on the day of installation to sign off the job, or note any snagging that is required.
 Any snagging (that is the responsibility of the Seller) that is not brought to our attention within 24 hours will be considered as warranty work and full payment will need to be made before this is completed.

 5. Delivery and Collection of Goods